How Long Does It Take to Tan in UV 7? Risks, Timing, and Protection

 30 minutes |

 Apply sunscreen SPF 30+ every 2 hours.
-Wear wide-brimmed hat, sunglasses.
+Wear a wide-brimmed hat, sunglasses.
 Wear long clothes if comfortable.
 Seek shade. |

 UV index 8 - 10 |